jamesplease/api-pls/README.md

 [![Travis build status](http://img.shields.io/travis/jmeas/api-pls.svg?style=flat)](https://travis-ci.org/jmeas/api-pls)

-This tool enables you to effortlessly create
+API Pls enables you to effortlessly create
 [JSON API](http://jsonapi.org/)-compliant APIs.

 ### Motivation

 It can be time consuming to put together an application with a robust backend.
-This tool is intended to speed up that process considerably.
+Use API Pls to speed up that process considerably.

-Simply define resource models (in JSON) and this tool will automatically:
+Instead of writing database and API code within your project, simply define models, and let this tool do the rest.

+API Pls will:

 ✓ Configure a database for you
 ✓ Set up a web server that adheres to JSON API for interactions with those resources
 ✓ Create and run migrations for you when you change your resource models

 This project is a work in progress.
 Resource migrations beyond the initial set up are currently unsupported.